 4. Fabric softener –

-Fabric softener also includes artificial fragrances but on top of that it coats your clothes in chemicals which are known to be skin irritants and cause headaches and breathing problems.
+Fabric softener also includes artificial fragrances but on top of that, it coats your clothes in chemicals that are known to be skin irritants and cause headaches and breathing problems.

 5. Cleaning products –